pretix/pretix/doc/api/resources/giftcards.rst

         "currency": "EUR",
         "expires": null,
         "conditions": null,
+        "owner_ticket": null,
         "value": "13.37"
       }

    :param organizer: The ``slug`` field of the organizer to create a gift card for
+   :query string expand: If you pass ``"owner_ticket"``, the respective field will be shown as a nested value instead of just an ID.
+                         The nested objects are identical to the respective resources, except that the ``owner_ticket`` will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
+The parameter can be given multiple times.
    :statuscode 201: no error
    :statuscode 400: The gift card could not be created due to invalid submitted data.
    :statuscode 401: Authentication failure